 For the majority of Vietnam veterans served who were exposed to the deadly chemical, some relief is now possible through treatment and compensation benefits offered by the U.S. Department of Veterans Affairs.

 Yet for scores of others, the solutions aren’t as clear cut.
 U.S. military personnel serving in locations such as the Panama Canal — the busy waterway system through which so many ships carrying the toxic agent passed — have faced frustration.

-For those Vietnam veterans who served in Panama, proving their own exposure, as well as the long term effects on themselves and their families, has been an exercise in frustration.
+For those Vietnam veterans who served and were exposed to Agent Orange in Panama, proving their own exposure, as well as the long term effects on themselves and their families, has been an exercise in frustration.

 The Panama Paradox

 In many ways, veterans who’ve experienced past or ongoing issues from Agent Orange have made headway in proving how severely the toxin can impact human health.
 Veterans and their advocates have also shown that exposure wasn’t limited to areas such as air force bases in Vietnam, Korea, or Thailand in the 1960s and 70s.